Cyclone Gezani makes landfall on Madagascar as a Category 3 storm

 ATMS Microwave (183 GHz) image at 1034 UTC on 10 February

-Meteosat-9 Infrared images with an analysis of deep-layer wind shear (below) indicated that Gezani was moving through an environment of low shear — a factor that was favorable for the tropical cyclone reaching Category 3 intensity several hours prior to making landfall.
+Meteosat-9 Infrared images with an analysis of deep-layer wind shear (below) indicated that Gezani was moving through an environment of very low shear — a factor that was favorable for the tropical cyclone reaching Category 3 intensity several hours prior to making landfall.

 Meteosat-9 Infrared Window images, with contours and streamlines of deep-layer wind shear at 1200 UTC on 10 February